 Furthermore, the gadget capacitor draws about 100 mA of capacitive (leading) current from the line.
 If you happen to have a device which draws about 100 mA of inductive (lagging) current component, this capacitor will cancel that.
 It won’t draw more when you need more.
-It won’t stop drawing current when you don’t need any correction.
+Doesn’t stop drawing current when you don’t need any correction.

-It probably has *just enough* effect that the statements in the ads are not complete lies, but the device is still completely useless in general.
+Probably has *just enough* effect that the statements in the ads are not complete lies, but the device is still completely useless in general.